tigormanmsft/orapcs/README.md

 # ora-pcs
 Redirection to the "ora-pcs" repository

-The actual repository resides at "https://github.com/tigormanmsft/ora-pcs/", please use this URL?
+The project actually resides at "https://github.com/tigormanmsft/ora-pcs/", so please use this URL instead?

 Thank you!
-My apologies for any confusion.
+My sincere apologies for any confusion.